Egyptian Navy Fast Missile Craft, Egypt

 The Egyptian Navy's fast missile craft (FMC), also called the Ambassador IV-Class patrol craft, is a missile boat developed by VT Halter Marine, a subsidiary of ST Engineering.
 The FMC can accommodate a crew of up to 40 sailors.
 It has been developed in the US for the Egyptian Navy under the foreign military sales (FMS) programme.

-The Government of Egypt has been planning to replace many of its ageing fast attack craft (FACs), which have been in service since 1966 and since the 1990s.
+The Egyptian Government has been replacing its ageing fast attack craft (FACs), which have been in service since 1966 and since the 1990s.
 The navy has procured four fast missile boats from the US Navy.

 The new FMC vessels will be used to defend armed surface and shipping threats in the coastal waterways of the Mediterranean Sea, Suez Canal and Red Sea.
 The FMC will perform coastal patrolling both independently and jointly for surveillance, surface strike operations, interdiction and task group support missions.